 In Santa Barbara County, the pollutants of most concern are:

-• Ground-level ozone — the principal component of smog
+- Ground-level ozone — the principal component of smog

-• Fine particles in the air known as particulate matter — such as those in smoke and dust
+- Fine particles in the air known as particulate matter — such as those in smoke and dust

-• Air toxics — chemicals in the air that can cause cancer and other health problems.
+- Air toxics — chemicals in the air that can cause cancer and other health problems.

 Air quality standards define clean air and tell us how much of a substance can be in the air without causing harm.
 Federal standards have been set for seven pollutants, including ozone and particluates; California standards have been set for those seven plus four more.
 In most cases, California’s standards are more protective of health than the federal standards.
-Santa Barbara County fails to meet the California 8-hour ozone standard (implemented in May 2006) and the California standard for particulate matter less than 10 microns in diameter (PM10).
-As a result, we are required to adopt Clean Air Plans to show how we will reduce air pollution in order to attain the clean air standards and we are required to report the Air Quality Index (AQI), a scale of actual levels of ozone and other common pollutants in the air in relation to their health standard.
+Santa Barbara County fails to meet the California 8-hour ozone standard and the California standard for particulate matter less than 10 microns in diameter (PM10).
+As a result, we are required to adopt Clean Air Plans to show how we will reduce air pollution in order to attain the clean air standards and we report the Air Quality Index (AQI), a scale of actual levels of ozone and other common pollutants in the air in relation to their health standard.
 Learn more about air quality standards and our attainment status at Meeting Air Quality Standards.

 Air quality standards have not been established for air toxics.
 Instead, regulations aim to reduce their health risk.
 Learn more at Air Toxics.

 Ozone is a gas created when NOx (nitrogen oxides) and VOCs (volatile organic compounds) react chemically in the presence of sunlight and heat.
 Ozone is a primary ingredient of smog.
+Ozone occurs in two layers of the Earth’s atmosphere.

-Good up high: in the stratosphere 10 to 30 miles above the surface of the Earth, the stratospheric ozone layer protects life from harmful ultraviolet rays.
+Good up high: In the stratosphere 10 to 30 miles above the surface of the Earth.
+The stratospheric ozone layer protects life from harmful ultraviolet rays.

 Santa Barbara County’s ozone season typically runs from April through October.
 To read more about ozone and our health, including how ozone damages our lungs, and who is at risk, see Ozone Air Pollution and Health.